daniellerch/python-jpeg-toolbox/README.md

-# python-jpeg-toolbox
-The JPEG Toolbox for Python
+# The JPEG Toolbox for Python

 This project is in development and it is an unstable version.
 Please use it carefully.